iury0/iury0/README.md

 # 💫 About Me:
 Hello world!
-I'm Iuri!<br><br>I've been working with computer networks for 6 years and am gradually entering the field of cybersecurity.
+I'm Iuri!<br><br>I've been working with computer networks for 6 years and am gradually entering the field of ofensive cybersecurity.

 ## 🌐 Socials: